 The Merle Great Danes pattern might appear similar to a Harlequin Great Dane.

 Merle Great Danes can be registered with the A.K.C. as purebred Great Dane dogs.
 The Merle Great Dane puppies occur in a variety of coat colors and patterns.
 On some occasions the difference is so contrasting that finding another Merle Great Dane dog bearing similar coat pattern as yours would be unlikely.

 There are varied kinds of Merle Great Danes depending upon the color of spots on the coat the canine is wearing.

 Merle Great Dane colors

-Breeding of any colored Great Dane that was color crossed previously can produce a variety of Merle Great Dane colors.
+Merle Great Danes are not less beautiful and awe inspiring as any other Great Dane colors and patterns would be.
+Breeding of any colored Great Dane that was hitherto color crossed can produce a variety of Merle Great Dane colors.